danielkuzela/laravel-nuxt-frontend/README.md

-# Nuxt 3 template system for Foreground Admin 2.0
+# Nuxt 3 template system for Laravel v.
+8

 Look at the [Nuxt 3 documentation](https://nuxt.com/docs/getting-started/introduction) to learn more.